bignya23/AlphaLens/README.md

 - **Sentiment Analysis and Summarization**:
   - **FinBert**: Classifies news sentiment as positive, negative, or neutral.
-  - **Llama2 13B Model**: Deployed on Vultr, provides summaries and investment insights from news and financial data.
+  - **Alphalens leverages the Gemini 1.5 Flash model for advanced sentiment analysis and natural language understanding, enhancing the accuracy of financial news classification and sentiment detection.

 ### Deployment and Infrastructure